Minnesota State Patrol: Organization

-The State Patrol is headquartered in St. Paul.
-There are 11 Patrol Districts throughout the state, with 61 Patrol Stations.
-The current State Patrol Chief is Colonel Matthew Langer.
-Each district office is led by a Captain and is staffed with troopers and investigators, along with communication and support staff to assist in the patrol's missions.
+The State Patrol is currently headquartered in St. Paul.
+There are 11 Patrol Districts throughout the state, divided into 61 Patrol Stations.
+The current Chief of the State Patrol is Colonel Christina Bogojevic and the current Assistant Chief of the State Patrol is Lieutenant Colonel Jeremy Geiger.
+Each district office is led by a captain and is staffed with lieutenants, investigators, and troopers, along with communication and support staff to assist in the patrol's missions.
 The Headquarters and State Patrol Command Staff are within District 2000, along with the Flight Section, Investigative Services Section, and Training & Development.

+On June 30th, 2025, the Minnesota State Patrol bought property in the 1500 block of Highway 36 in Roseville for $13,400,000.
+There are currently two buildings on this land (one previously used by the Minnesota Department of Education and one previously used by National American University).
+Both buildings have been unused for several years.
+MSP plans to demolish these buildings in 2026 and begin construction on a new metropolitan headquarters.
+This will be the first building in history actually owned by MSP, as the Patrol has (up until now) only leased space from the Minnesota Department of Transportation (DOT) and other entities for their troopers to use.
+This new headquarters will consolidate six metropolitan locations into one, including: central headquarters currently in Saint Paul, the east metro district office currently in Oakdale, the west metro district office currently in Golden Valley, the commercial vehicle district office currently in Mendota Heights, the investigative services section currently in Golden Valley, and the training and development section currently in Shoreview.
+This new headquarters will be home to about 300 MSP personnel and will host troopers from across the state to do training and receive other support.
+The anticipated completion of this project is May of 2028.

 Patrol Districts

 State Patrol Chief

 Since 1929, the State Patrol has been commanded by the State Patrol Chief, who has the rank of Colonel.
 The Colonel reports directly to the Minnesota Commissioner of Public Safety, who is appointed by the governor and serves in the Governor's Cabinet.
-In 1997, Anne L. Beers was appointed Chief of the State Patrol, as the first woman to hold the rank of Commander of a State Police Agency in U.S. The following is a list of those that have held the title of State Patrol Chief:
+In 1997, Anne L. Beers was appointed Chief of the State Patrol, as the first woman to hold the rank of Commander of a State Police Agency in U.S.

+The following is a list of those that have held the title of State Patrol Chief:

 Rank structure

-Note: Each state patrol district station has 1 sergeant who oversees all station operations.
-The official field supervisors throughout the district are lieutenants.

 Fallen troopers

 Since the establishment of the Minnesota State Patrol, eight troopers have died while on duty.
+These troopers' badge numbers were subsequently retired after their passing and have never been re-issued to new academy graduates as a sign of respect for their service and sacrifice.